mem48/geocompr/main.md

 #> proj4string:    NA
 ```

-More complex geometries cannot be described using only two numbers, however they could be represented by the well-known text (WKT), well-known binary (WKB), and in GeoJSON form, for example:
+More complex geometries cannot be described using only two numbers, however they could be represented by the well-known text (WKT), well-known binary (WKB), and in the GeoJSON form, for example:

 ```r